anaberst/cs290-exercise-tracker/README.md

-# :sunny: CS290 Sunny Exercise Tracker
+# :muscle: CS290 Exercise Tracker

 Final project for `CS290: Web Development` at Oregon State University.
 It has been approved for public sharing.

-This full-stack MERN application allows users to track their exercise routines by logging workouts with details like exercise name, repetitions, weight, unit, and date.
-The application demonstrates modern web development practices including RESTful API design, database integration, and responsive user interfaces.
+This full-stack MERN app allows users to track their gym workouts by logging exercises with name, reps, weight, unit, and date.

 It consists of these key components: